TopherQastro/superlexi/README.txt

-I'm not sure what you call it when you merge two words together using parentheses to delineate the differences of letters within them.
+I'm not exactly sure what you call it when you merge two words together using parentheses to delineate the differences of letters within them.
 I'm going to call them superlexemes until I have a better answer.
 Here are a few examples:

 addi(c)tive
 w(aiv)ed